Territorial disputes of Nicaragua

-Territorial disputes of Nicaragua include the territorial dispute with Colombia over the Archipelago de San Andres y Providencia and Quita Sueno Bank.
+Territorial disputes of Nicaragua include the territorial dispute with Colombia over the Archipelago of San Andrés, Providencia and Santa Catalina and Quita Sueño Bank.
 Nicaragua also has a maritime boundary dispute with Honduras in the Caribbean Sea and a boundary dispute over the Rio San Juan with Costa Rica.

 Colombia

 San Andres y Providencia

 In 1670 the English corsair Henry Morgan took over the islands until 1689.
-In 1803, after Spain's Viceroyalty of New Granada had been re-established in 1739, the archipelago and the province of Veraguas – covering the western territory of Panama and the eastern coast of Nicaragua – were added to its area of jurisdiction.
-In the later colonial era the territory was administered from the province of Cartagena.
+In 1803, during the Anglo-Spanish War (1796–1808), after Spain's Viceroyalty of New Granada had been re-established in 1739, the archipelago and south-eastern part of Mosquitia, from Cabo Gracias a Dios to the Chagres River, was placed under its military jurisdiction.
+In the later colonial era the territory was to be administered from the province of Cartagena.

 After the Republic of Gran Colombia gained independence in 1822, the inhabitants of the islands – who had been under the control of Louis-Michel Aury – voluntarily adhered to Gran Colombia, and control over them was transferred to the department of Magdalena.
 Subsequently, the United Provinces of Central America (UPCA) did not recognize the occupation of the islands and claimed ownership over them.

-Colombia in turn protested the UPCA's occupation of the eastern coast of modern-day Nicaragua.
-The UPCA federation dissolved in civil war between 1838–1840, and the resulting state of Nicaragua carried on with the dispute, as did the Republic of the New Granada (made up of modern Colombia and Panama) that emerged from the dissolution of Gran Colombia.
+Colombia in turn protested the UPCA's occupation of the south-eastern coast of Mosquitia.
+The UPCA federation dissolved in civil war between 1838 and 1840, and the resulting state of Nicaragua carried on with the dispute, as did the Republic of the New Granada (made up of modern Colombia and Panama) that emerged from the dissolution of Gran Colombia.

 Colombia later established a local administration ("intendencia") in the islands in 1912.
-The signing of the Esguerra-Bárcenas treaty in 1928 between both governments temporarily resolved the dispute in favor of Colombia.
+The signing of the Esguerra-Bárcenas treaty in 1928 between both governments temporarily resolved the dispute in favour of Colombia.
 (Colombia and Honduras signed a maritime boundary treaty in 1999 which implicitly accepted Colombian sovereignty over the islands.)
 However, since 1980, when the Sandinista government assumed power in Nicaragua, a constitutional reform was enacted and the treaty was renounced.